- Positive Behavior

 Throughout the school and grounds, we expect that students will:

-- Leave all potentially dangerous, distracting, or valuable items at home (including toys that look like weapons)
+· Leave all potentially dangerous, distracting, or valuable items at home (ALL toys including toys that look like weapons)

-- Respect the teachers and staff members and follow their directions
+· Follow the directions of teachers and staff members

 In the cafeteria, we expect that students will:

-- Enter the cafeteria in a quiet manner, sit at the assigned table and remain seated while eating
+· Enter the cafeteria in a quiet manner, sit at the assigned location and remain seated while eating

 On the playground, we expect that students will:

-- Play touch football, basketball, or soccer in the designated fields only.
+· Play touch football, basketball, or soccer in the designated areas or fields

 Classroom rules: Classroom rules and disciplinary procedures will be developed in each classroom and shared with parents at the beginning of the year.